Throat clamp

-Throat clamp is a method of subduing often seen in predatory felids and occasionally canids and hyaenids.
-It involves the predator using its jaw to grasp the throat of the prey and clamp tight so that the prey's windpipe is either crushed or blocked, causing asphyxiation.
-Cats use this to kill prey while dogs and hyenas use this to weaken the prey before eating it, generally alive.
+Throat clamp is a method of subduing that involves the predator using its jaw to grasp the throat of the prey and clamp tight so that the prey's windpipe is either crushed or blocked, causing asphyxiation.
+It is often seen in predatory felids and occasionally canids and hyaenids, and it has been recently observed in small didelphids.

+Cats use this technique to kill prey while dogs and hyenas use this to weaken the prey before eating it, generally alive.
 It's more often used than the muzzle clamp and is generally safer, though slower.
 It is usually most effective when positioned as near to the mandible as the carnivore can get.
 Between the larynx and the jaw, the windpipe is surrounded with less cartilage and is more malleable, while lower down, near the chest, the passageway would be increasingly harder to collapse, so the throat clamp is usually positioned high up on the animal's neck.

 Usage

 If the prey is on the ground and pinned, most predators position themselves behind the animal to use their body's weight to help control the movements of the prey and reach around to grab the throat, usually twisting the head around, aiding in both their grasp and the blocking of the windpipe.

 If the prey is standing, a solitary predator can use a throat clamp usually only if the prey is small or in shock.
 A strong, large animal can easily kick and injure the predator from this angle.
 A social predator can use the standing throat clamp much more easily because there can be other individuals on the back of the prey, stopping it from kicking, which could lead to collapse, or using a throat clamp periodically to tire the animal out.
 This latter method usually involves large, patient carnivores such as the gray wolf (Canis lupus) and African wild dog (Lycaon pictus).
 They surround the prey in relatively large numbers, individuals taking turns to jump in and grab the prey by the flanks to try and pull it down, while the prey forcing them off grows exhausted, and in the meantime, more experienced individuals secure a throat clamp on the distracted animal and hold on as long as possible to the struggling prey.
 The temporary throat clamp can make the prey dizzy and uncoordinated and even force it to go into shock if the chase and attack wasn't enough, aiding in the predator's attempts to pull it to the ground.
-Agile predators such a lions have been observed to perch on the upper back and neck of large cape buffalo and wrap around to secure a partial throat clamp.
+Agile predators such as lions have been observed to perch on the upper back and neck of large cape buffalo and wrap around to secure a partial throat clamp.